26 February 2021

 This briefing note describes the key features of a protected cell company (“PCC”) and summarises the formation, structure and the liquidation procedures particular to this type of company.

-Key Features of a PCC
+- Incorporation of a PCC

-The principle is that where any liability arises which is attributable to a particular cell or to the core, the cellular assets attributable to that cell or the core assets attributable to the core, should be used in satisfaction of the liability.
+The principle is that where any liability arises that is attributable to a particular cell or to the core, the cellular assets attributable to that cell or the core assets attributable to the core, should be used in satisfaction of the liability.
 Thus, when considering a liability attributable to a cell, the core assets and the assets attributable to any cell other than the cell to which the relevant liability is attributable, are “protected assets”.

 A PCC must inform any person with whom it transacts that it is a PCC and must identify or specify the cell in respect of which such person is transacting.
 In this way, creditors are notified of the limited recourse they have to the assets of a PCC.